LIGHT Awards

 Reading Lab Sites

-Reading/Writing, Alameda County, 2015, Elementary School, Funded Projects
+Alameda County, Reading/Writing, Elementary School, 2015, Funded Projects

 The team of three elementary school teachers will conduct “job-embedded” professional development in the form of lab-sites (action research in the classroom during the course of an entire lesson) to help increase the effectiveness of classroom Reading Workshops.